 All of this bodes poorly for the stock market.
 But it wouldn't be such a bad thing for REITs.
 Their special tax status might actually be appreciated again.

-Shares are down by roughly 25% from their recent highs, which has elevated the yield to nearly 5%.
-A combination of receding COVID fears and a stricter tax regime might be just the right mix to send shares even higher.
+A combination of receding COVID fears and a stricter tax regime might be just the right mix to send shares higher.

 Energy Transfer LP

-You might have done a double take when you saw Energy Transfer LP (ET, $5.11) in the Biden list.
+You might have done a double take when you saw Energy Transfer LP (ET, $6.46) on this list of Biden stocks.
 Energy Transfer is a pipeline operator, after all, and a particularly controversial one.
 The company is currently embroiled in an ongoing dispute over its Dakota Access Pipeline, which passes close to the Standing Rock Reservation.
 Opposing the pipeline is a cause célèbre for environmental activists.